CopOnTheRun/btrview/README.md

 └── nested_subvol-snap
 ```

-And the subvolume-snapshot relationship would look like:
+The snapshot tree would look like:

 ```
 subvol